dulimarta/spherical-easel/docs/tools/basic.md

 ::: tip

-If the line segment connecting two points goes the wrong way around the sphere, you can use the [Toggle Line Segment Tool](/tools/basic.html#toggle-line-segment) to change it.
+It is possible to draw line segment of length longer than $\pi$.
+If the user creates a line segment by dragging to the antipode of the start point and then pushes and holds the <kyb>Ctrl</kyb> key, the segment will be extenesible through and past the anitppode of the start.
+In addition, if after releasing the mouse, the line segment connecting two points goes the wrong way around the sphere, you can use the [Toggle Line Segment Tool](/tools/basic.html#toggle-line-segment) to change it.

 :::